sohamdata/website/README.md

-how didst thee reacheth h're/
+how didst thee reacheth h're.
 site might take a few seconds to load the images.